Inspiring A NeXT Generation of

 We sponsor the Commercial Space Studies program, hosted by the International Space University-Center for Space Entrepreneurship (ISU-CSE) at Florida Tech.
 The only graduate-level certificate of its kind in the U.S., this space-focused program provides rigorous training in the fields of space finance, policy, management, technology, and entrepreneurship.

 We support the Aldrin Space Institute, which hosts workshops, performs technical analyses, publishes research, and more toward advancing space exploration and development that will one day result in humans on Mars.

-Dr. Andrew Aldrin is President of the Aldrin Family Foundation, director of the ISU Center for Space Entrepreneurship at Florida Tech and associate professor of Engineering Management at Florida Tech, overseeing the extension of educational programs to over 300 elementary schools and universities.
-FULL BIO
+Dr. Andrew Aldrin is President of the Aldrin Family Foundation, as well as the Program Coordinator of the Masters of Space Operations at Embry Riddle, During Dr. Aldrin’s tenure with the Foundation he has overseen the extension of educational programs to over 300 elementary schools and universities.

 Jan Aldrin is an Account Executive at Bruce Hanifan Productions (BHP) in Ventura, California.
 Jan brings her passion for the arts and technology to the Aldrin Family Foundation, promoting STEAM to young people so that they are inspired to reach their full potential in these fields.
 FULL BIO

 Jeff Schuss is an Aerospace Engineering Manager for Senior Aerospace SSP in Burbank, California.
 As a member of the Aldrin family, Jeff is committed to propagating scientific and technological awareness – and in turn, inspiring the next generation to be curious, question the status quo and seek something greater.
 FULL BIO